nenosinc/iCloudDocumentSync/README.md

 iCloud Document Sync makes it easy for developers to integrate the iCloud document storage APIs into iOS applications.
 This is how iCloud document-storage and management should've been out of the box from Apple.
 Integrate iCloud into iOS (macOS coming soon) Objective-C document projects with one-line code methods.
 Sync, upload, manage, and remove documents to and from iCloud with only  a few lines of code (compared to the hundreds of lines and hours that it usually takes).
 Get iCloud up and running in your iOS app in only a few minutes.

 If you like the project, please [star it](https://github.com/iRareMedia/iCloudDocumentSync) on GitHub!
 Watch the project on GitHub for updates.
-If you use iCloud Document Sync in your app, send an email to contact[at]iraremedia.com or let us know on Twitter @iRareMedia.
+If you use iCloud Document Sync in your app, send an email to hello[at]samspencer.com or let me know on Twitter @spamsencer.

 # Project Features
 iCloud Document Sync is a great way to use iCloud document storage in your iOS app.
 Below are a few key project features and highlights.